kennethd/kennethd.github.io/_posts/2019-04-16-crandallgenealogy-com.markdown

 longer active.
-To preserve the efforts of the original publisher, for my own and other and other Crandall researchers' reference, I have copied that content to this page, with only formatting edits, and such restructuring of the presentation of the data to accomodate those edits (for ex. in TOC entries)
+To preserve the efforts of the original publisher, for my own and other and other Crandall researchers' reference, I have copied that content to this page, with only formatting edits, and such restructuring of the presentation of the data to accomodate those edits, and the occasional correction of an obvious spelling error.
+Bolded names and such are probably my doing as well.  *-- KLD*

 ![Crandall Genealogy banner](/assets/genealogy/crandall-banner.png)